 The black framed glasses?
 Welfare glasses.
 As soon as I saved up enough money to buy wire-rimmed glasses, I ditched the glasses.

-While I am now a 6 foot, 360 pound man, during the two years I spent at Central Junior High, I was 5 foot 2 inches, and weighed a little over 100 pounds.
+While I am now a 6-foot, 325-pound man, during the two years I spent at Central Junior High, I was 5 foot 2 inches tall and weighed a little over 100 pounds.
 I was a late bloomer, not reaching my current height until the end of eleventh grade.
 Needless to say, I was quite conscious of my diminutive size.

 As I mentioned above, I wasn’t very big and puberty came quite slowly for me.
 I enjoyed playing the various sports in gym class, but when games were over, came the dreaded mandatory shower.
 Here I was, a small boy with little underarm or pubic hair, among, what seemed at the time, giants.
 When I took off my clothes and glanced at other boys in the class, it was quite evident to everyone that I was in every way on the small side.
 Needless to say, I became quite self-conscious about my body.

 The gym teacher was also a coach.
 He was a rough-and-tumble, crude man, typical of many of the coaches I played for.
 One day, he walked into the shower room where all of us were showering and he surveyed the mass of the nakedness before him and said, Well, I can tell who is having sex and who isn’t.
 His inference was clear; those with bigger penises and testicles were the ones having sex.
 Since I was one of the smallest boys in the class — and I mean small in every way — I was quite embarrassed.
 I am sure some of the boys thought, and we know who ISN’T having sex.

 I was also the only redhead in the class.
 At the time, I had bright, flaming orange hair that definitely made me stand out.
 My gym teacher called me Carrot.
 This only added to my self-consciousness.